Value-seeking, Horizon-aware, Data Scientist

 I'm a member of IBM Academy of Technology, which is 800 of IBM's top technical tallent.

 I've been active in intelectual property (IP) for many years.
 I'm an IBM Master Inventor with over 47 patents.
 I have reviewed thousands of patent disclosures and have chaired invention disclosure review teams for both Watson Health (NLP focus) and AI Eldercare (AI and IoT focus).

-I recently defended my PhD dissertation titled Designing, Verifying and Evolving Commitment-based Protocols for Business under the supervision of Professor Munindar Singh, and graduated from NC State University in August, 2013.
-Before that, I received an MS in Physics from the University of Wisconsin, Madison in 1979 and an BS in Mathematics and Physics from Nebraska Wesleyan University in Lincoln, NE in 1978.
+My PhD dissertation was Designing, Verifying and Evolving Commitment-based Protocols for Business under the supervision of Professor Munindar Singh at NC State University in August, 2013.
+Before that, I received a Masters in Science (MS) in Physics from the University of Wisconsin, Madison and a Bachelors in Science (BS) in Mathematics and Physics from Nebraska Wesleyan University in Lincoln, NE.

 My entire professional career, I have intuitively believed that distributed software component architectures, in some fashion, were the future.
 And while components would clearly be important, I also came to believe they were only half of the solution.
 The "software wires" that interconnect components were a crucial element, overlooked by most designers.
 The software wires were much more than hardware wires, and would communicate much more than mere bits of information.
 I believed they would communicate high-level concepts and even structure the conversation between components.
 I generalize from components to multiagent systems, and from point-to-point software wires to multi-point protocols, but the basic ideas and motivations are the same.
 I pursue this research because I believe multiagent systems technology is a natural fit for our emerging interconnected business world.
 In its approach, my research focuses on the "wires" (protocols).
 I still seek to make this dream a reality.